brpo01/LEMP-STACK-2/lemp-stack-2.md

 In this section, we will create a test database, so we can use php to query to database and retrieve data over the nginx server.
 The default authentication method used by sql is `caching_sha2_authentication` but the `php-mysql` library we installed a while back does not support this method.
 So before we can create a new user and enable php and mysql to connect, we have to use `mysql_native_password` authentication method.

-What we'll do next is create a login into sql and create a database using the commands below:
+What we'll do next is login into sql and create a database using the commands below:

 ```
 $ sudo mysql